alish5adhikari566-commits/Nepal-News-Aggregator/README.md

 python ekantipur_scraper.py --no-headless
 python TheKathmanduPost.py --no-headless
 python Annapurna.py --no-headless

+For some reason the code only works when ran manually so just do that

 # Scrape specific categories only
 python ekantipur_scraper.py --no-headless --categories politics sports